Leeds Liverpool CanalAboutCanalsLinks and Bookstowpathtreks

 A typical Leeds & Liverpool Canal bridge circ 1770's A later Leeds & Liverpool Canal bridge, a bit chunckier than the older ones.
 A bridge on a hillside

-One of the distinctive Liverpool blue bridges A metal and stone road bridge
+One of the Liverpool's metal bridges A metal and stone road bridge

 Makers Name Makers Name Makers Name